amoffat/manifest/README.md

 ## Complex objects

-Your function can use fairly complex data structures.
+For advanced uses, you can return complex data structures.

 ```python
 from dataclasses import dataclass